+ACCESS

-ACCESS The attic access is located in the primary bedroom closet.
-Due to limited clearances, the attic was inspected from the access hole only.
+VENTILATION PEST CONTROL The attic access holes are located in the bedroom and in the entry closet.
+The attics were inspected from the access holes only.

-VENTILATION The attic is adequately vented.
+The attics are adequately vented.

-MECHANICAL VENTILATION The visible portions of the air duct for the bathroom fan is properly installed and is points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
-Careful work sealing cracks, holes and gaps over 1/4" in size will discourage activity.
+There is evidence of rodent activity in the attic.
+The first step in eliminating rodents from the attic is to seal all possible entry points using wire mesh, caulking, wood, stainless steel wool, or aerosol foam.
+Careful work sealing cracks, holes and gaps over 1/4" in size will discourage further activity.
+Once this work is completed, snap traps baited with peanut butter should be installed and monitored.
+The absence of rodents in the traps typically means that the rodents have been excluded from the area.